FC6P01 - Project (2019/20)

 Both formative and summative interim assessments will be used to ensure students are fully engaged with their projects and that appropriate progress is being made.

-The student will be required to attend and pass a viva voce examination (which may incorporate a presentation), at which both the supervisor and second marker will be in attendance.
-This will act as a final opportunity for any unresolved questions to be addressed and feedback to be given.
+The student will be required to attend and pass a viva voce examination (which may incorporate a poster presentation), at which both the supervisor and second marker will be in attendance.

 A project-specific bibliography will be given to the student as part of their specification.